pnxtech/hydra/README.md

 message.type = 'service:control';
 ```

-It's important to note that we could have also added the `priority` and `type` fields to our original message that was passed to `createUMFMessage`.
+It's important to note that we could have added the `priority` and `type` fields to our original message that was passed to `createUMFMessage`.
 The method will use your supplied fields to overwrite the ones it creates by default.
 So it's important to not overwrite `mid` or `timestamp` in careless ways.

 > Note: For a detailed look at the UMF spec, visit: [Universal Messaging Format](https://github.com/cjus/umf)